Ascending to the Next Level

-The Androgen Suppression Combined With Elective Nodal and Dose Escalated Radiation Therapy (ASCENDE-RT) trial is a historic study.
+Significant Trial The Androgen Suppression Combined With Elective Nodal and Dose Escalated Radiation Therapy (ASCENDE-RT) trial is a historic study.
 It represents a first-ever comparison between usage of low dose rate prostate brachytherapy (LDR-PB) and traditional usage of dose-escalated external beam radiation therapy (DE-EBRT).
 Specifically, the researchers applied the comparison in the treatment of intermediate- and high-risk patients.
 The results validate a new treatment concept: Both patient sets can be better served from additional application of a more-specific brachytherapy approach.
 Benefits could be substantial and include a longer-term, biochemical progression-free survival.
 For prostate cancer patients, that translates into less emotional stress related to erectile issues.

 In the past, patients demonstrating an intermediate or high risk for prostate cancer were often guided toward radical prostatectomy.
 This surgical procedure, while effective, resulted in substantial impairment of urinary continence and erectile function.
 This led to consideration and/or application of regimens that involved active monitoring, hormonal treatment, or hormonal manipulation.